 - How to Find Your Profile and Preferences

 - Personal Information

 - Profile picture

 - Changing Language, Number and Date Format

 Click your profile picture in the header to see the options My Profile and Preferences:

-Click Manage Apps and select API Tokens to add and revoke API tokens required by developers to communicate with the Meisterplan REST API.
-To learn more, see the Manage API Tokens article.
+Click Manage Apps and select API Tokens to add and revoke API tokens required by developers to communicate with the Meisterplan REST API, Reporting API or external BI tools.

-If you select App Access, you will see a list of all apps which you have granted access to Meisterplan, for example Zapier.
+If you select App Access, you will see a list of all apps that you have granted access to Meisterplan, for example Zapier.

 Here you can add, change or remove your profile picture.
-When you are logged in to Meisterplan, it will be displayed to the right of the header.
-If you have not added a profile picture, your initials will be displayed.
+If you have not added a profile picture, the resource's initials will be displayed.

 The Histogram section offers options for controlling the height and scale of histogram rows.